Landing a Vehicle Using Multistage Nonlinear MPC

 Motion of the vehicle is bounded in X (horizontal axis) from -100 to 100 meters and Y (vertical axis) from 0 to 120 meters.

 The goal position is at (0,0) with orientation at 0 radians.

 The maximum thrust applied by each thruster can be preconfigured.

-The rocket can have an arbitrary initial position and orientation.
+The vehicle can have an arbitrary initial position and orientation.

 x0 = [-30;60;0;0;0;0]; u0 = [0;0];

-The first-principle nonlinear dynamic model of the rocket has six states and 2 inputs.
+The first-principle nonlinear dynamic model of the vehicle has six states and 2 inputs.
 Both inputs are manipulated variables.

 x: Horizontal position of the center of gravity in meters